TexZK/hexrec/README.rst

 The package can also be run as a command line tool, by running the `hexrec` package itself (``python -m hexrec``), providing some record file  utilities.

-You can also create you own standalone executable, or download a precompiled one from the ``pyinstaller`` folder.
+You can also create your own standalone executable, or download a precompiled one from the ``pyinstaller`` folder.

+The codebase is written in a simple fashion, to be easily readable and maintainable, following some naive pythonic *K.I.S.S.* approach by choice.

+This is mainly a library to create and manage sparse blocks of binary data, not made to edit binary data chunks directly.
+Please consider faster native pythonic ways to create and edit your binary data chunks (``bytes``, ``bytearray``, ``struct``, ...).
+Algorithms can be very slow if misused (this is Python anyway), but they are fast enough for the vast majority of operations made on the memory of a microcontroller-based embedded system.

 .. image:: _static/architecture.svg
     :alt: Architecture